GiovanniPasq/agentic-rag-for-dummies/README.md

 - 🤖 **Agent Orchestration**: Uses LangGraph to coordinate the entire workflow
 - 🧠 **Intelligent Evaluation**: Assesses relevance at the granular chunk level
 - ✅ **Self-Correction**: Re-queries if initial results are insufficient
-- 🔀 **Multi-Agent Map-Reduce**: Decomposes queries into parallel sub-queries for comprehensive answers (modular project only)
+- 🔀 **Multi-Agent Map-Reduce**: Decomposes queries into parallel sub-queries for comprehensive answers

 ---